Eric Ralls: Founder / CEO of Earth.com and EarthSnap

 Eric and his team roll out daily news articles and original content to keep readers informed and engaged with the latest developments related to Earth, nature, and the environment.

-Just a year after the launch of Earth.com, Eric conceptualized the idea for PlantSnap, an innovative app that helps users identify plants instantly.
-He harnessed AI technology to build the app in 2017 and has since revolutionized how nature lovers connect with the botanical world.
+In 2017, just a year after the launch of Earth.com, Eric completed a 5-year journey with the launch of PlantSnap, an innovative app that helps users identify plants instantly.
+He harnessed AI technology to build the app and has since revolutionized how nature lovers connect with the botanical world.

 Expertise and Influence